Skip to the content

 Considering the benefits for caring

 Many of us use technology in our everyday lives, but when it comes to understanding how smartphones, apps and devices could help with caring, it can be difficult to know where to start.
-You could set up one or two devices or applications, or even a larger system that is connected to you and other carers or members of the family.
+You could set up one or two devices or applications, or even a larger system that connects you with other carers or members of the family.

 Whether you’re worried about a parent getting lost, an elderly relative falling or you need help with your partner’s medication management, there are many options that could help save time and stress.